philterd/philter/docs/docs/dashboard.md

 Philter includes a user interface dashboard that can be accessed at `https://your-philter-endpoint:8080`.

 The dashboard is protected by a login screen.
-The default administrator account is `admin` / `admin`.
-On the first login with the default password, Philter requires you to set a new password before you can use the dashboard.
+The initial administrator username is `admin`; its private password comes from `PHILTER_BOOTSTRAP_ADMIN_PASSWORD` (generated in `.env` by `compose.sh`).
+On the first login, Philter requires you to set a new password before you can use the dashboard.
 See [Login Security](login_security.md) for details on the forced password change and the failed-login lockout.

 > The Philter UI dashboard is intended for configuration testing and policy management.
 Use Philter's [API](api_and_sdks/api.md) for document redaction.